team-worapong/wor/docs/configuration.md

 # WOR Configuration

+This document describes the current Phase 1 configuration implementation.
+The root architecture specification defines the long-term configuration model.

-WOR resolves configuration in this order:
+Phase 1 resolves configuration in this order:

 1. Default values.
+2. `WOR_CONFIG`, when set, selects the user configuration file path.
-2. User configuration file.
+3. User configuration file.
-3. Environment variables.
+4. Environment variables.

 Later sources override earlier sources.

+The root architecture specification includes command flags as the highest precedence source.
+Phase 1 does not implement command flags yet, so the current implementation uses defaults, a user configuration file, and environment variables. `WOR_CONFIG` is an environment variable that selects which user configuration file is read.

+Default values come from the platform-aware path resolver plus `text` output and `debug` set to `false`.

 ## Configuration File